Guide to 20-Year Term Life Insurance in Canada (2025)

 Riders and options (and when they’re worth it)

 You may have the option to add various riders, or endorsements, to your 20-year term life insurance policy.
-Common riders include:
+Providers offer different riders, so check the fine print.

 • Accelerated death benefit rider: Allows you to access part of your death benefit early if you’re diagnosed with a terminal or critical illness.